cydergoth/openwrt_vlan/README.md

 tool which allows you to easily make customized images for your hardware.

-OpenWRT supports an optional GUI called "LUCI" which although not required, makes it somewhat easier to understand complex setups.
+OpenWRT supports an optional GUI called "LuCI" which although not required, makes it somewhat easier to understand complex setups.

 For a brief time OpenWRT was known as LEDE, and sometimes you will see